Academic Overview and Analytics

 Does attendance or behaviour affect the status?

-Phase 1 uses Points and Submissions only.
+The status uses Points and Submissions only.
 Future phases may add additional inputs according to school policy.

 Why is a student showing Concern at Programme level when most classes are On-track?